Tell el-Ajjul: Identification

-Excavations
+Investigations

-In 1930-1934 Tell el-Ajjul was excavated by British archaeologists under the direction of Sir Flinders Petrie, who thought the site was ancient Gaza.
+It is estimated that less than 5% of the site has been excavated.
+In 1930–1934 Tell el-Ajjul was excavated by British archaeologists under the direction of Sir Flinders Petrie, who thought the site was ancient Gaza.
 He was accompanied by Olga Tufnell.
-One of Flinders Petrie's discoveries were three hoards of Bronze Age gold jewellery, considered to be among the greatest Bronze Age finds in the Levant.
+Amongst Flinders Petrie's discoveries were three hoards of Bronze Age gold jewellery, considered to be among the greatest Bronze Age finds in the Levant.
+Scarab seals of the Egyptian pharaohs Apepi, Sheshi, Sekhaenre and 'Ammu were also uncovered.
 Most of the collection is preserved at the British Museum in London and the Rockefeller Museum in Jerusalem.

-In 1999 and 2000 the excavations were renewed by Peter M. Fischer and M. Sadeq because of a common interest in the protection and exploration of the site, but work was interrupted due to the outbreak of the Second Intifada.
+Plans for new investigations at Tell el-Ajjul began to be developed in 1998 as a joint collaboration between the recently formed Department of Antiquities of Palestine and the University of Gothenburg in Sweden.
+The department was established in 1994 and the work at Tell el-Ajjul was one of several international collaborations as the Palestinian people took on a greater role in fieldwork in the country.
+In 1999 and 2000 the archaeological fieldwork was led by Peter M. Fischer and Moain Sadeq because of a common interest in the protection and exploration of the site.
+The work was interrupted due to the outbreak of the Second Intifada.

 A large amount of imported pottery from Cyprus has been discovered.
 These imports begin with Base-ring I, and White Slip I types of pottery.
 In particular, over 200 sherds of White Slip I have been found, which pottery is rarely found outside of Cyprus.
 The majority of the sherds, nevertheless, are of the later White Slip II and Base-ring II wares.
 There are also sherds of other kinds of Cypriot pottery, including Bichrome Wheel-made, Monochrome, Red Lustrous Wheel-made, and White Painted V/VI.
 Mycenean pottery and such from Upper Egypt were also found.